Please visit our home site at www.TRILOBOATS.com.

 - Cap'n Combustion

 When I think back over the years, our average speed under sail has got to be well under one knot.
 This is the result of a number of choices.
 I'm going to explain them, not defend or push them on you.
-After all, in this day and age, why choose slow?
+But, in this day and age, why choose slow?

-• Our cruising grounds are prone to calms --
+• Our cruising grounds are prone to calms

-Pay-off is increasing wildness, the further north one sails, and fewer people.
+Pay-off is increasing wildness the further north one sails, and fewer people.

-• Our hulls are small --
+• Our hulls are small

 A displacement hull's top speed is a function of its length of sailing waterline.
 All things being equal, the bigger the boat, the faster it goes.
 But we choose small.